 - Be extremely careful when dealing with very large tables, especially when the SQL Server edition is not Enterprise and therefore doesn’t support ONLINE index operations.
 In which case: This probably means DOWNTIME.
 Prepare accordingly.

-I may consider in the future to also write something that generates the actual CREATE script for these clustered indexes, but I’m thinking maybe I shouldn’t, because that may prompt people to run those scripts blindly without thinking first.
-So, while the script will save you significant time and give you helpful ideas, you would still need to evaluate each recommendation and create the actual clustered indexes on your own.
+The script also generates the actual CREATE script for these clustered indexes, but as I said, be careful not to run those scripts blindly without thinking first.
+So, while the script will save you significant time and give you helpful ideas, you should still evaluate each recommendation and make sure it’s fine.

 Got any comments?
 Ideas?
 Let me know below.